litebase/litebase/docs/litebase_query_transfer_protocol.md

 - All operations are protected by mutexes for thread safety
 - Context cancellation is supported for graceful connection termination
 - The protocol supports full-duplex communication for bidirectional streaming
+- Chunk signatures are validated before query execution
+- Invalid signatures result in connection termination with a `QueryStreamError` message